dosaki/pi_embed_example/README.md

-# pi_embed_exaple
+# Example: Embedding a Panintelligence Chart
-Example for embedding a Panintelligence Chart
+Example code for embedding a Panintelligence Chart.